vasilakisfil/Introspected-REST/README.md

 #### 8.2.2.
 REST enforces possibly useless information
 In REST, even if the hypermedia are rendered by taking into account the user's role, eventually we might send more data that the client wants.
-**Exactly because we don't know in advance what the client might need, we must send all the possible hypermedia options to the client, just in case**.
+**Exactly because we don't know in advance what the client might need, we must send all the possible hypermedia information to the client, just in case**.
 The client however could only be interested in the data, or specific hypermedia types, like only links, but instead gets a fully bloated response by the server.

 #### 8.2.3.
 REST sacrifices performance for evolvability